 Pablo Sandoval is a professional baseball player who began his major league career with the San Francisco Giants.

 Sandoval was signed by scout Ciro Villalobos as an undrafted free agent in May 2003.
-He began his professional career as a catcher in 2004 with the AZL Giants, hitting .266 with no home runs and 26 RBI in 177 at-bats with them.
-In 2005, he was used almost entirely as a third baseman while playing for the Salem-Keizer Volcanoes.
-He hit .330 with three home runs and 50 RBI.
+He began his professional career in 2004 as a catcher with the AZL Giants, hitting .266 with no home runs and 26 RBI in 177 at-bats.
+In 2005 with the Salem-Keizer Volcanoes, he moved to third base, hitting .330 with three home runs and 50 RBI.
 The following year, as a 19-year-old in the South Atlantic League, his batting average slumped to .265.
 Playing for the Augusta GreenJackets that year, Sandoval had one home run and 49 RBI while splitting time defensively between first and third base.
 Still, in 2007, Sandoval rose to play high-A ball for the San Jose Giants of the California League.
 At San Jose, Sandoval hit .287 with 11 homers and 52 RBI as a 20-year-old, while his defensive movements continued, as he returned to catching and first base.